 A micro wedding also means you can be more playful with your venue.
-Less people to fit into a space opens up your options to unique spaces that are inaccessible to larger weddings.
+Fewer people to fit into a space opens up your options to unique spaces that are inaccessible to larger weddings.
 Examples include a private room at a fancy restaurant or an outdoor ceremony on a beach or in woodland.
 If you hire a celebrant (and do the legal marriage separately), you can pretty much hold your wedding anywhere as you are unlimited by numbers!

-Also, there are venues which specialise in micro weddings.
+Also, there are venues that specialise in micro weddings.
 These are often exclusive-use venues that offer multi-day hire meaning a wedding day can become a wedding weekend with your loved ones.
 You will also have free rein to transform the décor and create the atmosphere you want.

 Have an Incredible Wedding Experience